Menu

 Pasta Fagioli Recipe

-Pasta Fagioli is a classic Italian soup that’s perfect for getting into the autumn spirit!
+Pasta Fagioli is a classic Italian soup that’s perfect for getting into the Fall spirit!
 Tender white beans, wholesome pasta, a medley of fragrant diced veggies, and a flavorful tomato broth make this delicious soup a definite keeper.

 pasta fagioli soup in a white dutch oven with ladle inside the soup